Sticky keys

-Sticky keys functionality is available on/in Microsoft Windows, macOS and chromeOS as Sticky Keys, and on Unix/X11 systems as part of the AccessX utility.
+Sticky keys functionality is available on/in Microsoft Windows, macOS, chromeOS and KDE Plasma as Sticky Keys, and on Unix/X11 systems as part of the AccessX utility.

 History

 Sticky Keys was first introduced to System 6 as part of the Easy Access extension, which also included mouse keys functionality.

 In 1994, Solaris 2.4 shipped with the AccessX utility, which also provided sticky keys and mouse keys functionality.